 They fought for decades with their enemies, the Ute.
 Although the Ute occupied only the mountainous area of Colorado, they hunted buffalo "as far out onto the plains as the shadows of the Rockies stretch at sunset."
 Battles over hunting grounds were common.

 Claiming land in the Platte River Valley was occasionally risky for settlers in the 1860s since the Arapaho and Cheyenne tribes were still present in the area.
 However, the rush for gold and land was on in Colorado, and there was little the Indians could do to prevent the likes of Richard Little, Joseph Bowles, John Lilley, Lewis Ames, Peter Magnes, and others from staking claims.
-When the Civil War depleted western military posts of their troops, life for pioneer farmers, as well as for travelers, became even more hazardous as bands of Arapaho and Cheyenne, and even the friendlier Ute, raided farms and ranches, stealing livestock, demanding food, and in general terrorizing the settlers.
+When the Civil War depleted western military posts of their troops, life for pioneer farmers, as well as for travelers, became even more hazardous as bands of Arapaho and Cheyenne, and even the friendlier Ute, raided farms and ranches.
 Some families fled to Denver, leaving farms abandoned for long periods of time.

 Conflicts culminated in November 1864 when a regiment of Colorado volunteers staged the infamous Sand Creek Massacre of Arapaho and Cheyenne families camped on their own reserved lands.
-It created controversy that is still being analyzed from both sides.
-But the effect on the Cheyenne and Arapaho was their eventual removal to reservations in Oklahoma and Wyoming.
-The path to removal for the Ute was similar, but more gradual, and was given its final stimulus by the Ute, themselves, when they massacred Indian Agent Meeker at the White River Reservation in 1879.
+The effect on the Cheyenne and Arapaho was their eventual removal to reservations in Oklahoma and Wyoming.
+The path to removal for the Ute was similar, but more gradual, and was given its final stimulus when Indian Agent Meeker was killed by the Ute at the White River Reservation in 1879.
 They were eventually confined to reservations in western Colorado and Utah.

-But, of course, the Indians have not disappeared, and many live in the metro-Denver area today.
+A number of Indians remained and many lived in the metro-Denver area.
 In the late 1960s, as part of the "War on Poverty," the Bureau of Indian Affairs set up a liaison office in Denver.
 A branch in Littleton was added shortly afterwards.
 As recently as the early 1970s, Indians again entered Littleton history when they staged a sit-in at the B.I.A. offices on Littleton Boulevard.
 It ended in a trial in which the demonstrators were declared innocent.

 For further reading: